Fenn's, Whixall and Bettisfield Mosses National Nature Reserve: Regeneration

 The importance of the mosses as a scarce habitat has been recognised, and as well as being a Site of Special Scientific Interest and a National Nature Reserve, it is now part of the Midland Meres and Mosses Ramsar site, a designation that recognises internationally important wetlands.
 Some of the restoration of the mosses has been funded by grants from the Heritage Lottery Fund.
 Together with Wem and Cadney Mosses, it is also a European Special Area of Conservation.
 Among the primary reasons for the designation of the site are the presence of three types of sphagnum, all three British types of sundew, cranberry, bog asphodel, royal fern, white beak-sedge and bog-rosemary.
 It is one of the few places where the moss Dicranum affine can be found, and provides habitat for over 1,700 species of invertebrates, including 29 which are rare in Britain.
 Following restoration, the mosses have become wetter, and this has allowed populations of curlews and mallards to expand, while in winter, there are breeding populations of teal and shoveler.
 The increased numbers of small birds have also resulted in the numbers of predatory peregrine falcons increasing.
 Raft spiders abound near the peaty pools, and 28 species of dragonfly have been recorded on the mosses.

 In October 2016 Natural England obtained £5 million to allow further regeneration work to be undertaken.
-The grant will be spread over five years and will enable Natural England, working with Natural Resources Wales and the Shropshire Wildlife Trust, to buy another 156 acre of peatland and to raise the water levels over some 1480 acre of the mosses, using new techniques, such as contour bunding, to achieve this.
+The grant was spread over five years and would enable Natural England, working with Natural Resources Wales and the Shropshire Wildlife Trust, to buy another 156 acre of peatland and to raise the water levels over some 1480 acre of the mosses, using new techniques, such as contour bunding, to achieve this.
 There are also plans to restore other types of habitat around the edges of the mosses, including swamp, fen, and willow and alder carr wet woodland.
 This will assist populations of willow tit and marsh tit, and encourage the growth of rare bog species such as elongated sedge and several varieties of micro-moths.
-The money will also fund the diversion of 2.8 mi of ditches containing mineral-rich water, and assist in the clean-up of Whixall Moss scrapyard, which was bought by the Shropshire Wildlife Trust as the site for a new visitor centre but was contaminated with engine oil and 100,000 used vehicle tyres.
+The money would also fund the diversion of 2.8 mi of ditches containing mineral-rich water, and assist in the clean-up of Whixall Moss scrapyard, which was bought by the Shropshire Wildlife Trust as the site for a new visitor centre but was contaminated with engine oil and 100,000 used vehicle tyres.